 - This is how Megazone23 Part II ends for B.D.
 He flies off with the last of the Humongous Mecha to engage the aliens in seemingly hopeless circumstances after A.D.A.M. begins to destroy the Megazone.

-- One Piece This happens twice to Mr. 2/Bon Clay.
+- This happens twice to Mr. 2/Bon Clay.
 First, at the end of the Alabasta arc, he distracts the Marines as a decoy ship, and is left facing a Marine captain and several ships, but he survives, ending up captured and sent to the high-security prison of Impel Down.
 Later, he faces Warden Magellan, a man made from poison, in hand-to-hand combat in an effort to buy Luffy enough time to reach Ace before Ace's execution.
 Bon Clay's final words as he faces down certain death are "I have no regrets" with his make-up smeared and a grin on his face, while a whole battleship of pirates weep for his sacrifice.
-However, he somehow survived that, too!
+It's revealed he did survive and is the new Queen of the Okama underground.
+It's implied he survived lon enough for Blackbeard and his group to arrive and beat Magellan.

 - The manga ending to Bamboo Blade has Tamaki finally having her first match with fated rival Ura Sakaki.
 The story ends right in the middle of the match, without revealing who won.
 It's more hopeful than most examples, because what matters isn't who won the match, but that Tamaki and Sakaki finally have proper rivals to test their skills against.